Sander-Drange/BackendExam/README.md

 ## Overview

-Welcome to the BackendExam project, and probably happy new year.
-This project has been designed as a ordersystem for a factorytthat sells machines, as stated in the assignemnt text, the application manages the required entities such as Addresses, Customers, Machines, Orders, PartEntities, and Subassemblies.
-It also utilizing Spring Boot, the project facilitates CRUD operations through its RESTful API endpoints.
+Welcome to the BackendExam project, this was a collaboration with a fellow student.
+This project has been designed as a ordersystem for a factoryt that sells machines, the application manages the necessary entities such as Addresses, Customers, Machines, Orders, PartEntities, and Subassemblies.
+It's also utilizing Spring Boot, the project facilitates CRUD operations through its RESTful API endpoints.

 ## Project Status

-This project is considered complete and is submitted as the final assignment for evaluation.
-It encompasses the required functionalities and meets the specified objectives.
+It encompasses the required functionalities and meets the specified objectives. this was an exam for the third semester and achieved an A.

 ## API Endpoints